-NEDC’s mission is to cultivate an environment where all students can perform leading-edge research in order to grow to become disciplined and self-motivated engineers and scientists.
-Our lab is a place where students come together to learn applicable engineering skills such as software development, teamwork, and communication.
+Internally, the NEDC’s mission is to cultivate an environment where students at all levels can perform leading-edge research and become disciplined and self-motivated engineers and scientists.
+Our lab is a place where students come together to learn applicable real-world engineering skills such as software development, teamwork, and communication.
 If you’d like to know more about our organization, don’t hesitate to contact us.

 The NEDC was founded in 2010 by Temple University Electrical Engineering professors Joseph Picone and Iyad Obeid when they grew frustrated with how the lack of data transparency was limiting innovation in neural engineering.
 Drs.
 Picone and Obeid started the NEDC with the goal of publishing high quality signal datasets in sufficiently large quantities to train state- of-the-art machine learning and deep learning algorithms.
 They were motivated in part by earlier successes in other areas such as natural language processing, where community-wide data consortiums had successfully addressed the data needs of the community and measurably spurred innovation.

 The NEDC's first project was taking stock of a decade-long CD-ROM archive of clinical electroencephalograms at Temple Hospital.
 With IRB approval and support from Temple Neurology, the NEDC collected, cataloged, and de-identified tens of thousands of archival EEGs.
 This became the NEDC flagship data product, the TUH-EEG database.
 Each EEG record was paired with a flat text physician's report describing clinical impressions of the recording.